oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 <details><summary><b>What API Responses to document ?</b></summary>

-As a general rule of thumb you should only document the http status responses your end point might reasonably throw, in the case above that's 200 (OK), 404 / Not Found (when a request is made to reserve an item not in the database) 409 / CONFLICT (when there are not enough items available to reserve) and 406 / Not Acceptable (when the number of items to be reserved is not acceptable due to minimum change restrictions.)
+As a general rule of thumb you should only document the http status responses your end point might reasonably throw, in the case above that's 200 (OK), 404 / Not Found (when a request is made to reserve an item not in the database) 409 / CONFLICT (when there are not enough items available to reserve) and 406 / Not Acceptable (when the number of items to be reserved is not acceptable due to minimum change restrictions).

 We have added `@APIResponse` annotations to deal with those as any client could reasonably expect to encounter them, but for codes that may be generated due to internal problems, for example the catch all 500 / Internal Server error and it's related 5xx series of codes we have not documented as a client would not expect to encounter them under normal operation of the call.